Products to improve your audio quality

 The next microphone is a slight step up in price at $169 and it’s the Rode NT-USB cardioid microphone.
 This comes with a pop filter and has great reviews.
 It produces a rich sound that is great for live streaming, videos or podcasting.
 The base of the mic is not as solid as the blue yeti and care should be taken not to knock it over.
 It doesn’t have a gain knob (sensitivity) on the microphone like the Blue Yeti but this can be altered on the computer.
 This mic also allows real-time monitoring via headphones.

-You can check out the microphone here https://amzn.to/2IaZEFd
+You can check the latest price here.

 Accessories for the Rode NT-USB include the PSA1 Swivel Mount Studio Boom Arm at $99.
 This allows perfect placement of the microphone which can improve your audio.
 Then there’s also the Rode SMR shock mount to prevent desk vibrations from being picked up in the sound.
 This costs $75 but can make a real difference.